giuliaok/giuliaok.github.io/index.md

 ### Industrial classification "on the fly"

-Author.
 Using Natural Language Processing and Commoncrawl data for automation of the UK Business Survey Census.
 A presentation of the project at the [Heilbronn Institute for Mathematical Research data science seminars](https://www.bristol.ac.uk/golding/get-involved/workshops-and-seminars/bristol-data-science-seminars-2021--2022-/) can be found here [here](https://www.youtube.com/watch?v=LckMlbr1QUI).

 ## Presentations and Invited Talks